How to Come Directly to FILExt From Windows XP

 Once you have your backup you can then continue.
 What you want to do is replace the URLs in the values with a different URL; all the same.
 The value you want to enter into each location is...

 To do this, in the right pane double click on each name (Application, intl, and XMLLookup) in turn.
 A dialog will open with the current value highlighted.
 Replace this value with the one above.
-Suggest you use cut/paste to make certain you have the correct parameters for the variables (%04x and %s).
+Suggest you use cut/paste to make certain you have the correct parameter for the variable %s.